TOAST-DOCS/Storage-Object-Storage/en/s3-api-guide.md

 </details>

 ### Delete Bucket 버킷 삭제
 Delete bucket as specified.
-To be deleted, buckets must be empty. 지정한 버킷을 삭제합니다. 삭제할 버킷은 비어 있어야 합니다.
+To be deleted, buckets must be empty.
 ```
 DELETE /{bucket}